“A Comparative Study/Analysis Between the English Language and the Astori Dialect of the Shina Language based on Affixation

 Discussion

-As previously mentioned, all the selected words for the following discussion are not borrowed from any other language, rather these are the native vocabulary of the Astori dialect of Shina language only.
+As previously mentioned, all the selected words for the following discussion are not borrowed from any other language, rather these are the native vocabulary of the Astori dialect of the Shina language only.
 So that the similarities can be extracted purely and appropriately.

 Prefixes